Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/includes/july-2025-update-channel-changes.md

 <!--This file is shared across multiple articles (change-update-channels.md, switch-to-monthly-enterprise-channel.md) to provide consistent messaging about July 2025 Update Channel changes.
 Headings are driven by article context.-->
 > [!IMPORTANT]
 > **Beginning July 2025**, Microsoft is making significant changes to update channels:
 > - Semi-Annual Enterprise Channel (Preview) is being deprecated.
-Organizations should migrate devices off SAEC Preview immediately.
+Organizations should migrate devices immediately.
 > - Semi-Annual Enterprise Channel is shifting to focus on unattended devices.
 Microsoft recommends moving interactive devices to Monthly Enterprise Channel or Current Channel.
-> - Feature releases for Semi-Annual Enterprise Channel will be supported for 6 months (reduced from 14 months).
+> - Feature releases for Semi-Annual Enterprise Channel are supported for six months (reduced from 14 months).
-> - Monthly Enterprise Channel will include 2 months of rollback support (increased from 1 month).
+> - Monthly Enterprise Channel includes two months of rollback support (increased from one month).